 Risk of another cancer

-A long-term problem linked to radiation treatment is the possible increased risk of getting a second cancer some time in the future.
-A second cancer may develop many years later, and is caused by the radiation damage to healthy tissues.
+A long-term problem linked to radiation treatment is the possible increased risk of getting a second cancer many years later.
+This is caused by the radiation damage to healthy tissues.
 The risk of this happening is small but real.

 The link between radiation and cancer was noted many years ago in studies of atomic bomb survivors, workers exposed to radiation on their jobs, and patients treated with radiation therapy.
-For instance, young women who had whole-body radiation for the treatment of Hodgkin disease were found to be at increased risk for breast cancer and other cancers later in life.
-(Whole-body radiation is seldom used for Hodgkin disease today.)
+For instance, young women who had radiation to the chest for the treatment of Hodgkin disease were later found to be at increased risk for breast cancer and some other cancers.
+(This treatment is seldom used for Hodgkin disease today.)
 Some cases of leukemia are also linked to past radiation exposure.
-The leukemia usually develops within a few years of exposure – risk peaks about 5 to 9 years after the radiation exposure and then slowly declines.
+The risk of leukemia increases within a few years of exposure, peaks about 5 to 9 years after the radiation, and then slowly declines.
 Other types of cancer after radiation exposure often take much longer to develop.
 Most do not happen until at least 10 years after exposure, and some are diagnosed 15 or more years later.

-Talk to your doctor before you start radiation to make sure you are aware of the possible long-term effects.
-This can help you make an informed treatment decision and help you know what symptoms you may need to watch out for after treatment.
+Talk to your cancer care team about the possible long-term effects before you start radiation.
+This can help you make an informed treatment decision and help you know what symptoms you may need to watch for after treatment.